heysuhas/pharmis/README.md

 # PHARMIS

-> A personal health monitoring system where users can securely track their health details, view insightful charts, and get AI-driven insights — **without any doctors or admin interaction**.
+> a personal health monitoring system where users can securely track their health details, view insightful charts, and get ai driven insights — **without any doctors or admin interaction**.

 ---

 ## Getting Started

-Follow these steps to set up and run the project locally:
+you can follow the steps below to run the code locally:

 ### 1. install dependencies
 ```bash